History of Paris Saint-Germain FC: Climbing the league table

-Vasović's second spell in Paris got off to a promising start in the 1979–80 season.
-PSG signed Portuguese playmaker João Alves, who guided the Parisians to their best league debut since 1974, with a draw away to Lyon and a home win against Marseille in his first two matches.
-A week later, Alves suffered a near-career-ending injury at Sochaux in August 1979, keeping him sidelined for five months.
-Alves returned in early 1980 but never fully regained fitness.
-In October 1979, PSG also lost their manager.
-Vasović was forced to resign as he was not officially qualified to coach in France.
-Former PSG goalkeeper Choquier took over until the end of the month, before Georges Peyroche arrived in the French capital in November 1979.
-Against all odds, Peyroche excelled and led PSG to seventh place, the highest league finish in the club's history at the time.
+Vasović remained in charge for the 1979–80 campaign.
+PSG signed Portuguese playmaker João Alves, helping the club begin the season with a draw away to Lyon and a home victory against Marseille.
+Alves suffered a serious injury against Sochaux in August 1979 and was sidelined for five months.
+Although he returned in early 1980, he was unable to regain full fitness.
+In October 1979, Vasović resigned after it was determined that he did not possess the qualifications required to coach in France.
+Former PSG goalkeeper Camille Choquier served as caretaker manager until Georges Peyroche was appointed in November 1979.
+Under Peyroche, PSG finished seventh in Division 1, the highest league position in the club's history at the time.